 The activities of the company are subject to environmental regulations promulgated by government agencies from time to time.
 Environmental legislation generally provides for restrictions and prohibitions on spills, releases or emissions of various substances produced in association with certain mining industry operations, such as seepage from tailings disposal areas, which would result in environmental pollution.
 A breach of such legislation may result in imposition of fines and penalties.
-In addition, certain types of operations require the submission and approval of EIAs.
+In Ecuador, the company's operations require the submission and approval of EIA's, EMP's and Water Use Concessions.
 Environmental legislation is evolving in a manner which means stricter standards, and enforcement, fines and penalties for non-compliance are more stringent.
 Environmental assessments of proposed projects carry a heightened degree of responsibility for companies and directors, officers and employees.
 The cost of compliance with changes in governmental regulations has a potential to reduce the profitability of operations.